as595/4IRSantaHack/tutorials/webscraping/README.md

 		os.remove(image)
 ```

-For classification we're also going to need a set of images that don't contain our target class, i.e. images that are NOT of zebras.
+For classification we're also going to need a set of images that don't contain our target class, i.e. images that are NOT of santa.
 A good online database for random images is the [Caltech-256 Dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech256/), it contains about 30,000 images grouped into categories.
-You can build a "not zebra" dataset by randomly sampling images from there (make sure you avoid images from the zebra category!).
-Remember to randomly sample approximately the same number of "not zebra" images as "zebra" images, otherwise you'll end up with a [class imbalance problem](https://towardsdatascience.com/dealing-with-imbalanced-classes-in-machine-learning-d43d6fa19d2).
+You can build a "not santa" dataset by randomly sampling images from there (make sure you avoid images from the santa category!).
+Remember to randomly sample approximately the same number of "not santa" images as "santa" images, otherwise you'll end up with a [class imbalance problem](https://towardsdatascience.com/dealing-with-imbalanced-classes-in-machine-learning-d43d6fa19d2).

 -----